 This picture shows my shower/bathroom tent in the background.
 The main point of this photo is to capture my increasing carpentry skills, notice the miter cuts in the corners.
 I feel that home built RV doesn't mean it has to be totally rough.

 Here is a picture of a small bonfire I made to burn my trash.
 I used extra wood laying around from previous mobile home pieces.
 You can also see my solar shower bag hanging in bathroom, as well as 'country time' toliet (old lawn chair and bucket).
-I am wearing clothes.
-And I couldn't wait until dark so I justified that being in the shadow of the trees warranted lighting the fire.

 Another interesting big ol' bug.
 Where were these things when I was doing elementary school bug collections.